russellf9/factornine.co.uk/cv/builds/experience.md

 ## Experience

+** Angular Front End Developer, Qudini Ltd London** • _May 2015-July 2017_

+– Development of features for Qudini Web App, written in AngularJS

+- Styling using SASS

+- Implementing API's from a Java Play framework back-end

+- Upgrading the App to Bootstrap with a Mobile emphasis

 **Flash Programmer (Freelance), VCCP Me, London** • _April 2015_

 - Creation of Flash-Talking banner ads for Kia using Greensock animation